 We are dedicated to fostering strong community relations in the communities served by our cable systems.
 We support local charities and community causes in various ways, including staged events and promotional campaigns to raise funds and supplies for persons in need and in-kind donations that include production services and free airtime on cable networks.
-We participate in the "Cable in the Classroom" program, which provides more than 1,373 schools with free cable service and, where available, high-speed Internet service.
+We participate in the "Cable in the Classroom" program, which provides more than 1,476 schools with free cable service and, where available, high-speed Internet service.
 We also provide free cable television service to government buildings, libraries and not-for-profit hospitals in our franchise areas.

 We also develop and offer local programming to our communities, a capability not available to direct broadcast satellite service providers, our primary competition in our video business.
 Several of our systems have production facilities to create local content.
 These locally produced programs include local school sports events, fund-raising telethons by local chapters of national charitable organizations, local concerts and other entertainment.
 We also have the exclusive right to carry many of these events.
-For instance, in Iowa, we are the exclusive broadcaster of city council meetings, the Little League Championships in Des Moines and the Iowa High School State Football Championships.
 We believe increasing our emphasis on local programming builds customer loyalty.